 Authors and addresses.
-For standardisation and accurate citation, authors are requested to spell their names in the following order: First (given) name(s), last (surname / family) name.
+For standardisation and accurate citation, authors are requested to spell their names in the following order: First (given) name(s), middle initials, followed by last (surname/family) name.
 Addresses for all authors include institutional affiliations (if any), street address, city, state/province, postcode, and country.
+Only one correspondence address per author should be included.
 Email addresses are required, at least for the corresponding author.
 If a paper is multi-authored and only one person requests to be contacted by readers, that name is denoted with an asterisk (*) and footnoted that s/he is the corresponding author.

 Abstract.
 All applications and nomenclatural notes submitted to the BZN must include an abstract, which states the purpose of the application, briefly explains the nomenclatural problem, references the relevant Article(s) of the Code, and provides brief information on the taxon concerned including its common name (if one exists) and importance.
 The last sentence of the abstract contains a brief statement of the nomenclatural action proposed.
 Comments on Cases have no abstract.